martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/generic-handlers.md

 end
 ```

-By default, such handler will render the configured template when the incoming request is a GET or for POST requests if the data cannot be validated using the specified schema (in that case, the template is expected to use the invalid schema to display a form with the right errored inputs).
+By default, such a handler will render the configured template when the incoming request is a GET or for POST requests if the data cannot be validated using the specified schema (in that case, the template is expected to use the invalid schema to display a form with the right errored inputs).
 The specified template can have access to the configured schema through the use of the `schema` object in the template context.

 If the schema is valid, a temporary redirect is issued by using the URL corresponding to the `#success_route_name` value (although it should be noted that the way to generate this success URL can be overridden by defining a `#success_url` method).
 By default, the handler does nothing when the processed schema is valid (except redirecting to the success URL).
 That's why it can be helpful to override the `#process_valid_schema` method to implement any logic that should be triggered after a successful schema validation.